sipostudent/Bug-Issue-Tracker/README.md

 #### Layout Pro (Boundless Adaptability)

 - Choosing a **multiple page application (MPA)** takes into consideration the choice to make new content and spot it on new pages.
-Multi-page applications can incorporate as much data as required, for this situation, numerous tickets, name enrolment page, donations page, account profile, with no page confinements.
+Multi-page apps can incorporate as much data as required, for this situation, many tickets, name enrolment page, donations page, account profile, with no page confinements.
 To say it necessarily, because there is a fair amount of content and features included on the application, I feel that an **MPA** is the best decision.

 #### Layout Con (Moderate Speed and Execution)

 - Being as this is a multi-page application, a server needs to reload most assets, for example, HTML, CSS, and **Python** with each interaction.
-When loading another page, the browser completely reloads page information and downloads all assets once more, even rehashed segments throughout all pages (for example the header/navigation) which influences Speed and Execution.
+When loading another page, the browser completely reloads page information and downloads all assets once more.
+Reloading happens even after rehashed segments throughout all pages (for example the header/navigation) which influences Speed and Execution.

 #### Tablet Display